-Eastern Indigo Snakes are a uniform bluish or gunmetal black both dorsally and ventrally.
-A wash of orange-red is often present on the chin, sides of the head, and throat.
-There is some variation in this as in northern Florida; where some populations have black lip scales and a white patch in the center of the throat rather than the orange-red.
+Eastern Indigo Snakes are a uniform bluish or gunmetal black, both dorsally and ventrally.
+A wash of orange-red is often present on the chin, sides of the head and throat.
+There is variation in this trait, with some populations in northern Florida having black lip scales, a white patch in the center of the throat and lacking orange-red.
 The orange-red pigment is more prominent in male Eastern Indigos and may extend onto the belly of some south Florida snakes.

 The common name for Eastern Indigo Snakes relates to the large, smooth scales of this species which appear iridescent purple in sunlight.
-Adult males have partial keels on the scales of the middorsal 3-5 scale rows.
-Hatchling eastern indigos are sometimes more lighter-colored than adults with evidence of a faint pattern of cream speckling forming faint lateral bands.
+Adult males have partial keels on the scales along the middle of the back.
+Hatchling Eastern Indigos may be may possess a faint pattern of cream speckling, forming indistinct lateral bands.

-The taxon was described by James Edward Holbrook in 1842, and named in honor of J. H. Couper who brought him the first specimen from south of the Altamaha River in Wayne County, Georgia.
-The species Drymarchon corais historically was considered a monotypic species with 8 to 12 subspecies; including D. c. couperi.
-In the early 1990s the eastern indigo snake, Drymarchon corais couperi, was elevated to full species level (Drymarchon couperi), and most herpetologists have adopted this suggestion, including the Society for the Study of Amphibians and Reptiles.
-Populations of Eastern Indigo Snakes are isolated from their nearest relative, Drymarchon melanurus erebennus, by approximately 1,000 km (621.4 miles).
+The taxon was described by James Edward Holbrook in 1842 and named in honor of J. H. Couper who brought him the first specimen from south of the Altamaha River in Wayne County, Georgia.
+Historically, Drymarchon corais was considered a monotypic species with 8 to 12 subspecies including D. c. couperi.
+In the early 1990s, the Eastern Indigo Snake, Drymarchon corais couperi, was elevated to a full species (i.e., Drymarchon couperi), and most herpetologists have adopted this suggestion including the Society for the Study of Amphibians and Reptiles.
+Populations of Eastern Indigo Snakes are isolated from their nearest relative, the Texas Indigo Snake, Drymarchon melanurus erebennus, by approximately 1,000 km.
+(620 miles).

-Eastern Indigo Snakes are a member of a species complex which is primarily tropical in distribution.
-Its range into temperate North America depends on the presence of deep animal-burrows (e.g., Gopher Tortoise burrows) to survive cold winter temperatures.
+The Eastern Indigo Snake is a member of a species complex which is primarily tropical in distribution.
+Its ranging into temperate North America depends on the presence of deep animal burrows (e.g., Gopher Tortoise burrows) to survive cold winter temperatures.
 Eastern Indigo Snakes occur throughout most of Florida and much of the Coastal Plain of southern Georgia.
-The historic range included southeastern Mississippi, southernmost Alabama, and possibly southeastern South Carolina; however, eastern indigo populations no longer inhabit these states.
+The historic range included southeastern Mississippi, southernmost Alabama and possibly southeastern South Carolina.
+However, Eastern Indigo populations no longer inhabit these states.

 The current strongholds for the species are peninsular Florida and southeastern Georgia.
 Eastern Indigo Snakes are rare and of very local occurrence in the Florida panhandle (west of Tallahassee) and in southwestern Georgia.

 Throughout its range, the Eastern Indigo Snake can be found in a wide variety of habitats depending on the region in which it is found.
-In peninsular Florida, Eastern Indigo Snakes occur in diverse habitat types, including sandhills, oak scrub, sand pine scrub, mangrove swamps, wet prairies, cabbage palm-live oak hammocks, and pine flatwoods.
+In peninsular Florida, the species occurs in diverse habitat types, including sandhills, oak scrub, sand pine scrub, mangrove swamps, wet prairies, cabbage palm-live oak hammocks and pine flatwoods.
 Some Eastern Indigo populations in south Florida inhabit vegetated, rock-strewn canal banks surrounded by sugarcane fields or citrus groves.

-In the northern parts of the range (i.e., southern Georgia and northern Florida (including the Panhandle region) Eastern Indigo Snakes appear to be dependent on Gopher Tortoise (Gopherus polyphemus) burrows for winter dens, and are more largely restricted to sandy, longleaf pine habitats.
-Gopher tortoise burrows in these areas play a central role in the ecology of eastern indigo snakes, particularly during ecdysis, and their presence will be required in repatriation sites at these northern latitudes.
-Additional refugia used throughout the year include stump holes, hollow logs, root channels, limestone solution holes, and land crab burrows.
+In the northern parts of the range (i.e., southern Georgia and northern Florida, including the Panhandle region) Eastern Indigo Snakes rely on Gopher Tortoise (Gopherus polyphemus) burrows for cool-season dens, and are restricted to sandy, Longleaf Pine habitats.
+In this region, Gopher Tortoise burrows play a central role in the ecology of these snakes, particularly during ecdysis (shedding of their skins).
+The presence of Gopher Tortoise populations and large numbers of tortoise burrows will be a necessity for repatriation sites at northern latitudes.
+Additional types of refugia used throughout the year include stump holes, armadillo burrows, small mammal burrows, hollow logs, root channels, limestone solution holes, and in south Florida land crab burrows.

-In the Coastal Plain of Georgia Eastern Indigo Snakes favor wind-blown deposits of sand 3-9 m (9 feet 10 inches to 29 feet 6.3 inches) deep which are located along the northeastern sides of major blackwater streams.
-These extensive 8 km (4.971 miles) long xeric ridges of sands support barren environments with stunted turkey oaks and a patchy ground cover of saw palmetto, rosemary, mints, and reindeer lichens.
-These upland areas are used by Eastern Indigos during winter months while lowland habitats serve as foraging areas during the rest of the year.
-Wildlife corridors are important in linking these seasonal used habitats.
+In the Coastal Plain of Georgia, Eastern Indigo Snakes favor habitats underlain by wind-blown deposits of sand 3 to 9 m. ( 10 to 30 ft.) deep which are located along the northeastern sides of major blackwater streams (e.g., the Alapaha, Altamaha, Canoochee, Ohoopee and Satilla Rivers).
+These extensive, xeric sand ridges may be 8 km.
+(5 mi.) long and support barren environments vegetated with stunted turkey oaks and a patchy ground cover of saw palmetto, rosemary, mints and reindeer lichens.
+These sandhill areas are used by Eastern Indigos during the cooler months, while lowland habitats are important as foraging sites during the rest of the year.
+Wildlife corridors are important in linking these seasonally-used habitats.

-Site fidelity has been observed for adult Eastern Indigo Snakes in Georgia, emphasizing the importance of long-term burrow viability.
-In the cooler months, Eastern Indigos bask in the vicinity of the Gopher Tortoise burrows they are using as refugia.
-Basking often occurs at temperatures of 15.5-22.2°C (59.9-71.96°F) and at temperatures as low as 7.2°C (45°F).
+Site fidelity, that is a “homing instinct” or tendency to return to the same tortoise colonies and burrows year-after-year, has been documented for adult Eastern Indigo Snakes at numerous sites in Georgia.
+This behavior emphasizes the importance of long-term burrow viability.
+In the cooler months, Eastern Indigos bask in the vicinity of those Gopher Tortoise burrows that they use as retreats.
+Basking often occurs at temperatures of 15-22°C (60-72°F) and at temperatures as low as 7°C (45°F).

-Eastern Indigo Snakes have one of the largest home ranges compared to any other North American snake species.
-Home range size appears to fluctuate between sites in south Georgia/north Florida and more southern sites in Florida, with sites in southern Florida being smaller than those of their northern counterparts.
-In Georgia, females have been found to have a home range of around 100 ha and males around 500 ha (1,236 acres).
-In north Florida, females have a varying home range, between 23-281 ha (56.83-694.4 acres); while the males have a home rage of roughly 185 ha (457.1 acres).
+Eastern Indigo Snakes have one of the largest home ranges of any North American snake species.
+Home range size appears to fluctuate between south Georgia and north Florida and more southerly sites in central and south Florida, with snakes in southern Florida having smaller home ranges than those of their northern counterparts.
+In Georgia, females have been found to have a home range of around 100 ha., and males around 500 ha.
+(1,200 acres).
+In north Florida, female home ranges vary between 20-280 ha.
+(55-700 acres) while males have home ranges of approximately 185 ha.
+(460 acres).

-Home range size and movement may be influenced by eastern indigo snake population densities, mating opportunities, prey abundance, and the distance traveled between winter refugia and seasonal foraging areas.
+Home range size and movement may be influenced by Eastern Indigo Snake population densities, mating opportunities, prey abundance and the distance traveled between winter refugia and seasonal foraging areas.
 Individual linear movements can also be significant.
-One Georgia specimen made a long-distance, interpopulation movement of 22.2 km (13 79 miles) straight line, or more possibly 27 km (16.78 miles), if the snake traveled through suitable habitat corridors.
+One Georgia specimen made a long-distance, interpopulation movement of 22 km.
+(14 mi.).

-Eastern Indigo Snakes are most mobile during the warmer months of the year (April-October).
-During this time they move often, and visit numerous habitats, especially low, shaded forests and wetlands where snake, frog, and rodent prey are abundant.
+Eastern Indigo Snakes are most vagile during the warmer months of the year (April to October).
+During this time they move often and visit numerous habitats, especially low, shaded forests and wetlands where snake, frog and rodent prey are abundant.
 Eastern Indigos are inactive for roughly two weeks when undergoing ecdysis.
-During this time they are often found in gopher tortoise burrow or similar retreats.
+During this time they are often found in Gopher Tortoise burrows or similar retreats.

 Eastern Indigo Snakes are indiscriminate carnivores known to feed on virtually any vertebrate they can overpower.
-They are a robust and domineering species that overpowers their prey by using strong jaws while pinning the prey item to the substrate with a body coil, they often swallow the prey alive.
-When feeding on snakes they may chew until the prey is immobilized, and then they are swallowed head first.
-Eastern indigos have a high degree of immunity to the venom of sympatric snakes, and suffer no lasting injury if they are bitten by venomous snakes on which they prey.
+They are robust predators that overpower their prey by using strong jaws while pinning their prey items to the ground with a body coil.
+When feeding on snakes, they chew until the snake is immobilized and then swallow the snake head first.
+Eastern Indigos often consume rattlesnakes and cottonmouths and can do so because they have a high degree of immunity to the venom of these species and suffer no lasting injury if they are bitten by them.

-Sexual maturity in Eastern Indigos is reached in three to five years of age with a total length approaching 1.5-1.8 m (4 feet 11 inches to 5 feet 11 inches).
+Sexual maturity in Eastern Indigos is reached in three to five years of age at a total length of1.5 to 1.8 m.
+(5 to 6 ft.).
 Male Eastern Indigos are estimated to reach sexual maturity in two to three years, and females in three to four years.
-In southeast Georgia, it is assumed that males typically do not attempt to breed until two to three years old, and females typically breed at three to four years old; however, exceptions can occur as a two-year-old captured in Georgia was found to be gravid.
-A skewed sex ratio of 2:1 male to female was found at a Georgia study site, and may be the result of higher energetic costs associated with reproduction, higher predation rates, and/or higher overwinter mortality in females.
+In southeast Georgia, it is likely that males and females first breed when three to four years old.
+A male-biased sex ratio of 2:1 male to female appears to be the norm in Georgia and Florida.
+This may be the result of higher energetic costs associated with reproduction, higher predation rates and/or higher overwinter mortality in females.

 Eastern Indigo Snakes are active in the winter, emerging from refugia during suitable temperatures to bask and breed.
 With the advent of cooling temperatures and shortening day lengths in autumn, adult Eastern Indigos concentrate on sand ridges and other upland habitats to breed.
 Competition among males for mates may be intense, resulting in male-male combat rituals.
 This involves the males intertwining as they wrestle and fight, sometimes biting each other on the neck and inflicting deep gashes.
 The height of the mating season is November through January, but breeding can occur from October through March.

-Females lay a single clutch of 4-14 large eggs between April-June, usually in an open-canopied sandy microhabitat.
-Eggs measure approximately 7.6cm (2.99 inches) in total length.
-The eggs are soft shelled, oval, and granular-surfaced.
+Females lay a single clutch of 4 to 14 large eggs between April and June, usually in an open-canopied sandy microhabitat.
+Eggs measure approximately 7.6 cm.
+(3 in.) in total length.
+The eggs are soft-shelled, oval and granular-surfaced.
 Females have the ability to retain live sperm for prolonged periods, possibly over four years, for later release and egg fertilization.
-Reports of nest sites are rare, but appear to be mostly associated with Gopher Tortoise burrows, especially abandoned burrows.
-Eggs hatch in August-September, and neonates measure 40.6 – 61 cm (1 foot 3.98 inches to 2 feet) upon hatching.
+Reports of nest sites are rare, but those located in the field have been associated with Gopher Tortoise burrows including abandoned burrows.
+Eggs hatch in August to September, and neonates measure 40.6 to 61 cm.
+(1 ft.
+3.98 in. to 2 ft.) upon hatching.